adam-wolski/UE-TexturePackerPlugin/README.md

 # Texture Packer

-Yet another texture plugin for unreal.
+Yet another texture packing plugin for unreal.
 - Packing channels from multiple textures into single one
 - Reordering channels in single texture